NIoSaT/DYST/README.md

 This repository contains the proof-of-concept implementation of the **DYST** covert channel, accompanying the paper

-- Steffen Wendzel, Tobias Schmidbauer, Sebastian Zillien, Jörg Keller: *[Did You See That?
-A Covert Channel Exploiting Recent Legitimate Traffic](todo)*, pre-print.
+-- Steffen Wendzel, Tobias Schmidbauer, Sebastian Zillien, Jörg Keller: *[Did You See That?
+A Covert Channel Exploiting Recent Legitimate Traffic](todo)*, pre-print, December 2022.

 ## Live Mode